In this document

 - OnEventListener for results of asynchronous APIs

-- OnErrorListener for recieving errors of asynchronous APIs
+- OnErrorListener for receiving errors of asynchronous APIs

 - OnInfoListener for any supplementary information during DRM transactions.

-The Android DRM framework includes a passthru plug-in as a sample plug-in.
+The Android DRM framework includes a couple of samples, a passthru plug-in

 Build and Integration